 According to data compiled from the City of Barrie and the County of Simcoe’s Homeless Individuals and Families Information System (HIFIS):

-- 13 active encampments* are located on municipally-owned land throughout Barrie, as of November 5, 2025
+- There are two known encampments* located on municipally-owned land throughout Barrie, as of March 31, 2026.

 *The City of Barrie classifies an encampment as one tent or structure on a property, while the County of Simcoe defines an encampment as outdoor structures actively used overnight by two or more individuals experiencing homelessness.